These rules seem pretty common among groups of veteran D&D players.

 FAILED DEATH SAVES: A dying character’s failed death saves don’t reset until being healed above zero hit points.
 (This note is more a clarification than a house rule.)

 DYING NPCS AND CREATURES: A non-player character or creature reduced to zero hit points is unconscious and automatically becomes dead in three rounds (as if a player character who fails three death saves).
-Any healing given to the dying NPC or creature will keep save its life.
+Any healing given to the dying NPC or creature before the end of its third round at 0 or less hit points will keep save its life (restoring hit point up from a count of 0 as per normal rules).
+Any NPC or creature suffering twice its maximum hit points in damage is still instantly killed.

 MINOR CREATURE NOTES (from Reddit):